 There are several major improvements planned for the Urban water systems.
 The South Rivanna Water Treatment Plant (WTP) had recently gone through upgrades for the granular activated carbon systems, but most of the core treatment facilities were not upgraded.
 This plant will now go through major upgrades to coagulant storage, new filters to meet firm capacity, changing or adding more variable frequency drives among many other upgrades.
 The Observatory WTP has seen very few upgrades since its construction in the mid-1950s.
 This plant will go through a system-by-system upgrade and an increase in production capacity from 7.7 million to 10 million gallons per day.
+A contract for these two major plant upgrades was awarded at the end of FY 2020.
 This will provide reliability, resiliency and redundancy improvements for the entire Urban system.
-These two projects are estimated to have a total cost of \$40.5 million.
+These two projects are estimated to have a total cost of \$43 million.